Fuzzy-Logix/DBLytix-HDP-Docker/README.md

 # DBLytix-HDP-Docker

-Fuzzy Logix DB Lytix™ is a very rich library of quantitative methods implemented for Library.
+DB Lytix™ is Fuzzy Logix’s flagship in-database analytics product, achieving high-performance analytics.

+The DB Lytix™ docker images are built on centos 6 base image and installed HDP & a pre-installed DB Lytix™, for more info about the [product](www.fuzzylogix.com) and support, please [let us know](www.fuzzylogix.com).

-Built and tested with the latest version of [Docker](https://docs.docker.com/engine/installation/) on CentOS 7.
+Docker host machine used is CentOS 7 with the latest version of [Docker](https://docs.docker.com/engine/installation/).
 Older versions of Docker provided by docker-machine and/or Docker Toolbox will not work.
-The DB Lytix™ docker images are built from centos 6 by installing HDP & a pre-installed DB Lytix™, for more info about the [product](www.fuzzylogix.com) and support, please [let us know](www.fuzzylogix.com).

 ## Project Goals: